 After extensive research, discussion and planning, the decision was made by King’s Baptist Grammar School, in partnership with King’s Baptist Church, to develop an Early Learning Centre influenced by the educational work of the Educators in Reggio Emilia, Italy.
 An outstanding team of professionals was employed to take on the privilege of creating an early childhood education centre of excellence at King’s Early Learners.
 And now, with our beautiful facilities and a newly formed, wonderful team of teachers and co-educators, I’m confident of, and excited by, the prospects for the future.
 We invite you to join with us on a journey of learning which will provide a strong foundation for the lives of the children in our care.

 I look forward to the possibilities that the journey together will bring.

 Our goal is to create a centre of excellence for children aged three to five years of age.

 Our philosophy outlines the set of beliefs commonly held by our community of learners.
 It defines who we are, what we believe about people, and how we create an environment where learning can flourish.

-A major influence will be the documented work of the educators from the city of Reggio Emilia in Italy.
+A major influence is the documented work of the educators from the city of Reggio Emilia in Italy.
 Reggio Emilia has worldwide acclaim and has influenced the work of thousands of teachers, educators, and researchers on all continents.
-Its influence is more than the Early Years (birth to 8) of life and has had far-reaching impact in all areas of education.
+Its influence is more than the early years (birth to 8) of life and has had far-reaching impact in all areas of education.

-King’s Early Learners will include elements of the Nature Play movement from Scandinavia and the Forest Schools of Scotland, the Inquiry Approach to learning, Project-Based Learning and Bush Kindy.
+King’s Early Learners includes elements of the Nature Play movement from Scandinavia and the Forest Schools of Scotland, the Inquiry Approach to learning, Project-Based Learning and Bush Kindy.